droidlabs/hash_cast/README.md

 }
 ```

-if some of the attributes can't be casted the HCast::Errors::CastingError is raised
+if some of the attributes can't be casted the HashCast::Errors::CastingError is raised

 ## Author